ca84/wcn-ipfs-archive/README.md

   - browser app detects and switches between [full-mode and gateway-mode](#full-mode-vs-gateway-mode)
 - multi-collections structure in place (not practically tested yet)
 - tested with current versions of FireFox/Iceweasel and Chrome (IE probably broken)

-## View Demo/Test deployment
-A demo archive with a few videos is published under **/ipns/QmWCNyBxJS9iuwCrnnA3QfcrS9Yb67WXnZTiXZsMDFj2ja**

-- with a local IPFS node running, go to http://localhost:8080/ipns/QmWCNyBxJS9iuwCrnnA3QfcrS9Yb67WXnZTiXZsMDFj2ja
-- without local node you can go to https://ipfs.io/ipns/QmWCNyBxJS9iuwCrnnA3QfcrS9Yb67WXnZTiXZsMDFj2ja or https://ipfs.raincloud.ch/ipns/QmWCNyBxJS9iuwCrnnA3QfcrS9Yb67WXnZTiXZsMDFj2ja

-This gives you a brows-able folder structure of the archive (as provided by the default IPFS daemon).
-For a graphic presentation open the top-level folder "/app" which will start the archive-browser app. (go to the left with the mouse to make the menu appear and select wcn shows,.. there is no home page yet, so initially you end up in a empty page)

-*You might notice that some videos don't have thumbnail,.. these videos where imported at a earlier stage, when the code for the "poster.jpg" wasn't in place - when I start the mass import of all videos, this videos will be updated.*

-*Just for fun I try to not start over with the data-archive itself, as I built in a history mechanism and it would be nice to see the archives history going back to the early development stage.*

 ## Instructions